AORAKI FUNERAL SERVICES

 Picture

 George fell in love with his first model train, given to him by his grandfather when he was only four.
 It was to become a lifelong love affair, so of course, some of George’s favourite trains were present at his funeral.
-His tatty old slippers were also present to remind his loved ones of the many hours they’d sat with him with his feet up beside the fire, drinking hot chocolate.
+His tatty old slippers were also there to remind his loved ones of the many hours they’d sat with him with his feet up beside the fire, drinking hot chocolate.

-Our Funeral Director's are always available to help you should you have any questions.
-You are always welcome to contact us
+Our Funeral directors are always available to assist you and to answer any questions.

 Supporting and caring for families throughout South Canterbury